timpyrkov/pythonworley/README.md

 https://www.instagram.com/timpyrkov/

-# Generate Worley noise centers and Voronoi tesselation
+# Worley noise centers and Voronoi tesselation

 Worley noise and Voronoi tesselation work on any random centers.
-However, random centers placed at regular grid give us an easy way to make a pattern that can be seamlessly tiled in any direction.
+Yet, placement of random centers placed in a regular grid gives an easy way to make a pattern which can be seamlessly tiled in any direction.

 ```
 import pylab as plt